sphinx-doc/sphinx/Doc-3k/library/xml.dom.rst

 .. attribute:: Node.previousSibling

    The node that immediately precedes this one with the same parent.
-For instance the element with an end-tag that comes just before the *self* element's start- tag.
+For instance the element with an end-tag that comes just before the *self* element's start-tag.
 Of course, XML documents are made up of more than just elements so the previous sibling could be text, a comment, or something else.
    If this node is the first child of the parent, this attribute will be ``None``.
-This is a read- only attribute.
+This is a read-only attribute.

 .. attribute:: Node.nextSibling